project-serum/governance-registry/README.md

 1. Ask the recepient to `CreateVoter` and `CreateDeposit` with the desired lock up period, vesting and `allow_clawback=true`.
 Double check the address and deposit id they communicate.
-2. Make a proposal to call `UpdateDeposit` for depositing tokens into their locked deposit entry.
+2. Make a proposal to call `Deposit` for depositing tokens into their locked deposit entry.
 3. If necessary, later make a proposal to call `Clawback` on their deposit to retrieve all remaining locked tokens.